-Tentative Course Timeline (note instructor reserves the right to make adjustments to this timeline at any point in the term): Final Exam week is May 3-9.
+Tentative Course Timeline (\note\ instructor reserves the right to make adjustments to this timeline at any point in the term): We will follow the weekly schedule posted in Mrs. Tigert's classroom at MPHS.
+Final Exam week is May 9-14.
 There will be a special projects menu to choose from.